kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## European Court of Human Rights

 - On 26th February, I contact the European Court of Human Rights.
-- I have a similar experience to what happened when I tried to access the Guardia Civil cyber stalking and domestic violence pages.
+- I have a similar experience to that which happened when I tried to access the [Guardia Civil cyber-stalking and domestic violence pages](#guardia-civil).
-- I'm unable to find information about how to report what's going on for me.
+- I'm unable to find any information about how to report what's going on for me.
-- I send a [message in a comment box](../../content/documents/letters/echr-message.pdf) instead, to which I never receive a reply.
+- I send a [message in a comment box](../../content/documents/letters/echr-message.pdf) instead.

+!!! info "My message to the ECHR"
+    Hello,</br>
+    I am studying piano at the local conservatory here in Denia, Spain where I live.
+Staff and teachers and their friends and families have engaged in a virulent campaign of harassment and bullying towards me, primarily related to me turning one of the teachers down romantically here in 2014 but also due to complaining about his behaviour around young girls.
+I used to live here in 2014 but left in 2016.
+I returned in 2022 and recommenced my studies.
+The bullying was supposed to get me to leave, and for their sexist sport too, but I didn't leave.
+My experience with them has been appalling and I have been gang-stalked on social media and in the town.
+    They hacked my phone and computer and took private photos and recordings of me.
+They involve the children at the school in the bullying.
+Everyone knows everything about me, including extremely private health matters I only told Google.
+They know where I am physically at all time and I believe they have tracked my phone or even my car.
+I just want to play the piano and study music.
+I am a high earning tax payer and I pay my taxes to the town.
+I enjoy living here.
+I have complained to the Generalitat on about 4 occasions but they ignore my complaints completely and instead tell the teachers and staff at the conservatory immediately everything I have said, even passing my letters to them.
+This puts me in more danger.
+I was threatened with violence on social media by someone involved last week and I went to the police about it.
+They told me there was no case and that musicians couldn't be cyber stalkers too!
+I believe I am in danger as this teacher has local criminal family connections and has threatened me with violence in the past.
+I believe this is why no-one talks to me too.
+I just want to play the piano and it is my right as a tax-paying citizen of Denia and of the EU.
+I feel like I am afforded no human rights as they have harassed and discriminated me due to my gender and my right to say no to the romantic advances of a man in a position of authority.

+- I receive no reply from the ECHR.
-- Later that day, I get followed by fake accounts related to human rights.
-This is just one of them.
+- Later that day, I'm followed by fake accounts related to human rights.
+- This is just one of them.

 ![Human rights accounts](../../content/images/fake-accounts/human-rights-accs/Screenshot%202024-03-04%20at%2008.32.54.png)
 ![Human rights accounts](../../content/images/fake-accounts/human-rights-accs/Screenshot%202024-03-08%20at%2008.35.00.png)

-!!! note
-    - The profile message: "WHAT THE UN HAS CALLED #CYBERTORTURE (A/HRC/43/49) #CYBERTORTURE IS BEING DONE TO ME.
-LINK TO COMPLAINTS PUBLISHED BY THE RAPPORTEUR FOR TORTURE, NILS MELZER".

 ## Searching for a security expert